Neunkirchen, Austria: History

 Neunkirchen is one of the oldest settlements in the Vienna Basin.
 It has been permanently settled since the La Tène culture.
 There was a Roman settlement from about 30 to 400 AD near the inner city, but its name is unknown.
 Neunkirchen was first mentioned in 1094 as "Niuwenchirgun".
 The town was given city status in 1920.

+Transportation

+Neunkirchen lies on the Südbahn (German: Southern Railway), Cityjet Xpress (CJX9) trains connecting it to Wiener Neustadt, Payerbach-Reichenau, and Vienna in 30 minute intervals.

+Neunkirchen also lies on the S6 Semmering Schnellstraße motorway.